Social Media And Mental Health

 Social Media is defined as online media that allows its users to communicate, share ideas and find information using the internet.
 Popular examples of social media include Facebook, Twitter and Instagram.
 On these sites, users can voice their opinions, share photos, interact with each other and find out information about the world around them.
 While Social Media has many positive aspects, it has been suggested that spending too much time online can increase feelings of loneliness and isolation leading to negative effects on user’s mental health, especially with anxiety and depression.
-One of the many reasons it is believed that social media is a factor in the rise in anxiety and depression, especially in young people, is because this rise in mental health problems correlates steadily alongside the rise in smartphone use.
+One of the many reasons it is believed that social media is a factor in the rise in anxiety and depression, especially in young people, is because this rise in mental health problems correlates steadily with the rise in smartphone use.

 Social media is an amazing piece of technology, with it we can reconnect with old friends, share opinions about current events, upload pictures of events in our lives and find information at our fingertips.
 But, there is also a darker side to social media, and our over-reliance on it can affect us in many negative ways.
 Here are some reasons why our social media use may be affecting our mental health and why we may need to re-evaluate how much we use it.

 Due to the nature of social media being online, our interactions with people are virtual, over a message or a comment, which is very different from what we did before social media.
 In past generations in order to have a conversation with a family member or friend they would arrange to meet up in person, whereas now we can just search their name, find their profile and type a quick message.
 While the latter may be easier and more instant this electronic connection is said to be much less satisfying for us than meeting up with a person due to that lack of physical contact.
-We feel happier after seeing someone in person, more content and valued.
+We feel happier after seeing someone in person, more content and value.
 But due to the convenience, we are seeing more and more interactions move online which in turn leaves us feeling less satisfied and can contribute to feelings of loneliness and isolation and in turn affect our mental health negatively.

 Comparison of image

 This is becoming increasingly common, social media users compare themselves to the images they see online, whether that be a friend, an influencer or a celebrity, which leaves them thinking negatively about their own looks and body image.
-This is especially evident with the social media platform Instagram, which has been shown by surveys to be the platform that young people have the most feelings of anxiety and depression after using.
+This is especially evident with the social media platform Instagram, which has been shown by surveys to be the platform where young people have the most feelings of anxiety and depression after using.
 This is very problematic as the images that these young people are comparing themselves to that aren’t reality, many people edit their pictures to make themselves look more ‘attractive’ or ‘slimmer’, so users are comparing themselves to a body type which isn’t realistic and may not even be attainable.
 Another mental health problem that may see an increase due to this comparison is eating disorders, due to users comparing their bodies to an unrealistic standard and they then take on negative behaviours to try and attain it.
 This comparison culture is becoming very prevalent in today’s online social media and is a very toxic effect of social media.